Left-Arm Positional Sense: Shifts, Placements, Intermediate Notes and Distance Measuring

 THE DIFFERENT COMPONENTS OF OUR POSITIONAL SENSE

-To build up progressively to our final, ultimate, refined, highly developed positional sense we will start from a situation of an absolute minimum of sensory input.
-There are four different stages in this progression, each one corresponding to the addition of a new sensory mechanism.
+To build up progressively to our final, ultimate, refined, highly developed positional sense we will start from a situation with an absolute minimum of sensory input.
+There are four different stages in the progression towards maximum sensory input, each stage corresponding to the addition of a new sensory mechanism.
 Each of these different sensory mechanisms has its own dedicated page (click on the highlighted link):

 - we are playing initially in absolute darkness, with our ears completely blocked, and with the tips of our fingers anaesthetized!
-Here, by definition, the only sensory signals we are receiving are purely internal, from our own body without any relation to external objects or stimuli.
-Here we are in the same situation as singers.
-This purely subjective sense of the position of our body parts is called our Kinesthetic Sense.
+Here, the only sensory signals we are receiving are the purely internal, subjective sensations concerning the position of our body parts without any relation to external objects or stimuli.
+This sense is called our Kinesthetic Sense.
+Here we are in the same situation as a deaf singer.

 - next, we will give our kinesthetic sense a bit of help.
 We are still blindfolded and deaf but now we will take away the local anaesthetic in our fingertips, thus adding another very important means of knowing where we are on the fingerboard: our sense of touch, or to be more scientific, our Tactile Sense.